A continuing humanitarian crisis

 This approach has caused a drawn-out humanitarian crisis as thousands of asylum seekers are forced to live in undignified and overcrowded conditions becoming victims of a cruel and unspoken policy of deterrence, detention and deportation.

 No More Camps

-Now, after 5 years of immense human suffering, Greece and the EU are planning the construction of permanent closed camps on the Aegean islands.
-In these camps, asylum seekers will be detained in prison-like conditions.
-They will compound human rights abuses while still leaving Europe with an ineffective approach to managing migration.
+Now, after 5 years of immense human suffering, Greece and the EU have planning the construction of permanent closed camps on the Aegean islands.
+On Samos, such a camp has now been built.
+In these camps, asylum seekers are detained in prison-like conditions.
+They compound human rights abuses while still leaving Europe with an ineffective approach to managing migration.

 How do we know this?
 We, aid-workers and volunteers, are on the ground, witnesses to the cruelty and injustice that refugees and asylum seekers face.
 From experience, we know that trapping people in camps is not the solution.
 So we say: No more camps!

 Alternatives that allow asylum seekers to be received in a fair and compassionate way exist.
 From dignified accommodation on the islands and relocation across EU Member States.
 Together we must make sure they are explored and implemented.